Before the Argument — What the Four Series Establish Individually

 The Loop — How the Four Series Compound

-The capture mechanism, the neurotoxic damage, the consent failure, and the measurement crisis are not four parallel problems.
+The capture mechanism, the hypothesized neurological harm, the consent failure, and the measurement crisis are not four parallel problems.
 They are four components of one closed, self-reinforcing system.
 The loop can be entered at any point, but the logic runs in one direction:

 The loop's self-reinforcing character is what makes individual-level responses insufficient.
 A person who understands the mechanism and attempts to opt out faces the social cost of non-use, the degraded cognitive capacity that makes sustained opt-out difficult to maintain, the absence of institutional alternatives, and a measurement environment that tells them — through GDP, through platform engagement metrics, through economic indicators — that everything is functioning normally.